gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 {{< include-code "closed-injection" java scala >}}

-1. `constantConcurrentUsers(nbUsers) during(duration)`: Inject so that number of concurrent users in the system is constant
+1. `constantConcurrentUsers(nbUsers).during(duration)`: Inject so that number of concurrent users in the system is constant
-2. `rampConcurrentUsers(fromNbUsers) to(toNbUsers) during(duration)`: Inject so that number of concurrent users in the system ramps linearly from a number to another
+2. `rampConcurrentUsers(fromNbUsers).to(toNbUsers).during(duration)`: Inject so that number of concurrent users in the system ramps linearly from a number to another

 {{< alert warning >}}
-You have to understand that Gatling's default behavior is to mimic human users with browsers so, each virtual user has its own connections.
-If you have a high creation rate of users with a short lifespan, you'll end up opening and closing tons of connections every second.
-As a consequence, you might run out of resources (such as ephemeral ports, because your OS can't recycle them fast enough).
-This behavior makes perfect sense when the load you're modeling is internet traffic.
-You then might consider scaling out, for example with Gatling Enterprise, our Enterprise product.

-If you're actually trying to model a small fleet of webservice clients with connection pools, you might want to fine-tune Gatling's behavior and [share the connection pool amongst virtual users]({{< ref "../../http/protocol#connection-sharing" >}}).
-{{< /alert >}}

-{{< alert warning >}}
-Setting a smaller number of concurrent users won't force existing users to abort.
-The only way for users to terminate is to complete their scenario.
+Ramping down the number of concurrent users won't force the existing users to interrupt.
+The only way for virtual users to terminate is to complete their scenario.
 {{< /alert >}}

 ### Meta DSL